How to Fix a Slow Mac

 Why is my Mac Running Slow?

-Step 1: Clear Disk Space
+Step 1.
+Clear Disk Space

-2. Find Duplicate Files Mac
+Remove Duplicate Files

 1. Launch Duplicate Sweeper on your Mac.

-3. Select the files you'd like to keep:
+3. Select which files to keep:

 4. Click "Trash Selection".